 Grants will be awarded for running costs, apparatuses and salary for specified research projects.

 The Segerfalk Foundation annually awards approximately 850,000 SEK for brain research at Lund University.
 Usually 5 to 9 different applicants receive grants from 60,000 up to 200,000 SEK each.
-Those who win one of the grants and/or wins a prize for best poster or best oral presentation at Neuro Science Day will furthermore have the opportunity to arrange a half day work shop during the autumn for ‘gymnasieelever’ (students at the age of 18-19 who has not yet started at university) and the Thorsten and Elsa Segerfalk board members.
+Those who win one of the grants and/or wins a prize for best poster or best oral presentation at Neuro Science Day will furthermore have the opportunity to arrange a half day work shop during the autumn for students at the level of upper secondary education (in Swedish: ‘gymnasieelever’) and the Thorsten and Elsa Segerfalk board members.